Greengage-project/Documentation/docs/guidelines.md

   [Detailed description of a use case, demonstrating how the tool integrates into workflows or solves specific problems.]
   ```

+  ## References

+  [Detailed list of references, include as one reference PDF version of catalogue entry for your tool.]

-#### 3. Integration Guide in `integration.md`
+#### 3. Usage and Integration Guide in `integration.md`

-- **Content**: Provide a clear, step-by-step guide for integrating the tool with third-party services.
+- **Content**: Provide some brief description on how the tools is supposed to be used.
+If your tool is going to be offered as a SaaS extend such usage highlights, always referring to further documentation.
+In case your app, it is designed to be integrated with third party tools, then provide a clear, step-by-step guide for integrating the tool with third-party services.
 Remember provide a channel to ask for support about the tool.
 - **Structure**:
+  - **Usage instructions**: Brief usage instructions of the tool.
+Add references to external resources where further details about usage are given if available.
+Otherwise, try to make these descriptions self-contained, including snaphshots, URLs and other usage tips.
   - **Requesting Credentials**: Outline the process for obtaining necessary access credentials.
   - **Configuration Steps**: Detail the steps for integrating the tool within their systems, including any specific settings or parameters.
   - **Testing and Validation**: Emphasize the importance of testing the integration and provide guidance on troubleshooting common issues.